5 min read

 The Coaching Leader

-The role of a leader is to guide, develop, and deliver feedback to those around them to help them be prepared to step up when opportunities arise.
+The role of a leader is to guide, develop, and deliver performance feedback to those around them to help them be prepared to step up when opportunities arise.
 The coaching leader helps their people achieve their short and long-term professional development goals by passing on their strengths and helping them with their challenges.

 Employees want their manager to play this leadership role, as it was uncovered that 80% of millennials would like real-time feedback from their leader over traditional annual reviews.